T H E M A S T E R' S T H E S I S:

 It is fairly common for students to be instructed, at the defense, to make further minor changes to the thesis.
 Once those emendations are made, confirm their satisfactory completion with your committee or committee chair before submitting the finished thesis (two copies: one on high-quality "bond" paper and the other on standard quality paper) to the Graduate School.
 Be sure to read carefully and follow scrupulously the "Guidelines for the Preparation of a Thesis" when preparing and submitting your thesis.

 Once the final thesis is submitted to and accepted by the Graduate School, the thesis part of your M. A. program is complete.
-Final granting of the degree will follow the resolving of any issues noted on your graduation check, including the completion of any outstanding requirements (such as a DE grade from ENG 599).
+Final granting of the degree will follow the resolution of any issues noted on your graduation check, including the completion of any outstanding requirements (such as a DE grade from ENG 599).